vivekverma227/personInformationApp/README.md

 5. curl -X DELETE "http://localhost:8080/EmblAssignment_Vivek/api/personInfo/4" -H "accept: */*"

+Application Screenshots is attached with the Codebase ""

 Please download this project and import into any of the IDE (Eclipse or Intellij), Run the main Class.